 3. The Narrows: Zion National Park, Utah

 The Narrows Hike, the narrowest section of the national park, is a heavily-trafficked trail and popular water hiking destination.
 Walk through the Virgin River, which you can do for a few minutes or turn it into a day hike.
-Many start at the Temple of Sinawava, walk upstream, and turn back around down.
+Many start at the Temple of Sinawava, walk upstream and turn back around down.
 You do not need a permit if you head only to Big Spring.
 Another option is a 16-mile downstream hike over a day or two and then exit at the Temple of Sinawava.
 Hike this during the summer or spring and be careful to check for flash-flood warnings.
 The amount of water on this trail varies throughout the seasons so call the ranger station ahead or do your research before you go.

 4. Coyote Gulch, Arizona

 This desert area has many hikes for river treks and is under a four-hour drive from Phoenix.
 The Crack in the Mountain Trail near Lake Havasu is popular and fun.
 You can either follow the streambed the entire way or turn away and head through the Crack—a slot canyon.
 A canyon trail is a great way to find some shade and natural water sources in the desert.
 Another great trail is the Hurricane Wash, where you will follow the water through the rocky cliffs.
 Bring some extra snacks and enjoy a day by the lake and the interesting rock formations around the area.

 5. Cummins Fall State Park, Tennessee